Listen to this article

-Can you travel while I-485 is pending is a common question and the simple answer is NO unless you have any other visa like H1B that can help you re-enter USA.
+Can you travel while I-485 is pending is a common question and the simple answer is NO unless you have any other visa like H1B that can help you re-enter the USA?

-Apply for Advance Parole using USCIS I-131 form to re-enter USA if you do not have any other visa.
+Apply for Advance Parole using the USCIS I-131 form to re-enter the USA if you do not have any other visa.

 You can find many forums filled with I-131 denial discussions.

-If your Advance Parole is approved, you will receive an I-512 which can be used to re-enter USA.
-Your can still be denied entry at US airport after inspection by immigration officer.
+If your Advance Parole is approved, you will receive an I-512 which can be used to re-enter the USA.

 These days, USCIS issues a combo card for both i485 EAD and AP.
 So, you need to wait for this card to be approved and receive it before travel.

-If you use AP to re-enter USA, your status on i94 will show as “Parolee” and i94 will be valid on for 1 year.
-You can ONLY work for the same H1B employer with which you had an H1B approval prior to leaving USA.
+If you use Advance parole to re-enter the USA, your status on i94 will show as “Parolee” and i94 will be valid for 1 year.

 Status after AP i94 Expired

-You will have to use your EAD to keep working if you want.
+You will have to use your i-485 EAD (filed using form i765) to keep working if you want.

 You can use this app to fill out the EAD form, validate all, and make sure the form is not rejected or an RFE is sent by USCIS.